Jeremy-Barnes/Critters.NET/GettingStarted.md

 Set Master Password for pgAdmin --- pgGodModeLocal

-go to Services in windows and turn postgresql-x64-11 to manual
+go to Services in windows and turn postgresql-x64-12 to manual

-go to your install directory (D:\Program Files\PostgreSQL\11\data) and open postgresql.conf aand set max_prepared_transactions = 1 (its commented out and 0 by default)
+go to your install directory (C:\Program Files\PostgreSQL\12\data) and open postgresql.conf and set max_prepared_transactions = 1 (its commented out and 0 by default)

 Open PGAdmin 4

-In the left hand pane open Servers > PostgreSQL 11 > right click on 'postgres' and go to Query Tool
+In the left hand pane open Servers > PostgreSQL 12 > Databases > right click on db 'postgres' and go to Query Tool
 Execute:
 	CREATE DATABASE "CrittersDB"
     WITH